theopn/theovim/src/theovim-help-doc.md

 ## Others

-- `:Weather <optional-city>   : Prints out the pop-up weather report Optional city argument (separate spaces by underscore e.g. Weather new_york) can be supplied
+- `:Weather <optional-city>   : Prints out the pop-up weather report Optional city argument (replace spaces by underscores e.g. :Weather new_york) can used